Blockchain Healthcare Technology to Solve the Industry’s Major Problems

 The Organization for Economic Cooperation and Development (OECD) has estimated that the counterfeit medical sector costs more than $200 billion yearly.
 Compare this figure with the illegal drug trade, which is worth near $250 billion.

-Blockchain healthcare technology can help reduce risks caused by fake remedy, and consequently, save lots of people’s lives.
+Medical blockchain technology can help reduce risks caused by fake remedy, and consequently, save lots of people’s lives.

 Each transaction written into a certain block is recorded and cannot be changed in any way.
 In such a manner, pharmacists are able to retrace each stage of a product’s delivery – from the manufacturer’s storage to end buyer.